r4victor/tenthousandmeters/content/blog/python_bts_07.md

 Date: 2020-12-15 6:25
 Tags: Python behind the scenes, Python, CPython

 What happens when we get or set an attribute of a Python object?
 This question is not as simple as it may seem at first.
-It's true that any experienced Python programmer has a good intuitive understanding of how attributes work, and the documentation helps a lot to strengthen the understanding.
+It is true that any experienced Python programmer has a good intuitive understanding of how attributes work, and the documentation helps a lot to strengthen the understanding.
 Yet, when a really non-trivial question regarding attributes comes up, the intuition fails and the documentation can no longer help.
-Even a question as basic as "What is an attribute?" fits into that category.
+Even a question as basic as "What is an attribute?" may cause some difficulties.
 To gain a deep understanding and be able to answer such questions, one has to study how attributes are implemented.
 That's what we're going to do today.

-## A brief recall
+## A quick refresher

 Last time we studied how the Python object system works.
 Some of the things we've learned in that part are crucial for our current disscussion, so let's recall them briefly.